-In 2012 the University of the Western Cape in Cape Town turned fifty.
-That milestone alone demands retrospection and celebration given UWC’s place in South Africa’s higher education set-up.
-But such celebration also comes with pitfalls: “Histories of universities are difficult undertakings because they open onto such complex questions of our modern subjectivity and its relations to the exercise of power, not to mention the internal dynamic which proves elusive at the best of times,” write Premesh Lalu and Noeleen Murray, the editors in the introduction to the new edited volume, Becoming UWC: Reflections, pathways and unmaking Apartheid’s legacy.
+In 2012 the University of the Western Cape (UWC) in Cape Town turned fifty.
+That milestone alone demanded retrospection and celebration given UWC’s place in South Africa’s higher education set-up.
+But such celebration also came with pitfalls: “Histories of universities are difficult undertakings because they open onto such complex questions of our modern subjectivity and its relations to the exercise of power, not to mention the internal dynamic which proves elusive at the best of times,” writes Premesh Lalu and Noeleen Murray, the editors in the introduction to the edited volume, “Becoming UWC: Reflections, pathways and unmaking Apartheid’s legacy.”

 The editors have ambitious aims: to engage with the racial origins of the university and the “normalizing racial discourse” it bolstered.
 “Specifically,” they write, “we are interested in what it meant to overturn and disavow the apartheid foundations of the university and how, in challenging these precepts, the university may unfortunately have been rendered blind to the pitfalls of nationalism” (p.19).